Noy0908/demo_mesh_vendor_model/README.md

    * Add them to the same network
    * Configure publish/subscribe addresses to establish communication between the devices
 3. Press Button 1 on one of the devices to send a "Hello World" message using Vendor_Set message (acknowledged)
+4. Press Button 2 on one of the devices to send a "Hello World" message using Vendor_Set_Unack message (unacknowledged)
-4. Press Button 2 on one of the devices to send a Vendor_Get request message
+5. Press Button 3 on one of the devices to send a Vendor_Get request message
-5. Observe the message exchange in the console logs
+6. Observe the message exchange in the console logs

 ### Expected Output

+#### For Acknowledged SET Message (Button 1)

 On the device that receives the SET message, you should see: